SwmansionSheetAdapter

 Props

-Your onIndexChange / onSettle / onPositionChange handlers are still invoked after the adapter's own logic.
+Your onIndexChange / onSettle handlers are still invoked after the adapter's own logic.
 The programmatic() helper plus the Detent, DetentValue, SwmansionSheetAdapterProps and SwmansionHandleConfig (the handle object form) types are exported from the subpath for convenience.

 onIndexChange is wider than the native propThe adapter's onIndexChange differs from the native one in two ways: